© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow forming part of a linear round barrow group on Bostal Hill is a scheduled monument protected by Historic England under reference 1014644.
 View the official record →

-Bowl barrow forming part of a linear round barrow group on Bostal Hill is a Bronze Age funerary monument located in Sussex, England.
+Bowl barrow forming part of a linear round barrow group on Bostal Hill is a Bronze Age burial monument located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014644.

 Bowl barrow forming part of a linear round barrow group on Bostal Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014644.